-As a traditional handweaver, my heritage is from Scotland and my ancestors were involved in traditional fiber crafts.
+For 30 years I have been a traditional handweaver.
+My Scottish ancestors were involved in traditional fiber crafts.

-All of my products are created solely on hand looms using natural fibers of cotton, linen or wool, using traditional and historic weaving drafts.
+Each of my textiles are created solely on hand looms using natural fibers of cotton, linen or wool, and woven in historic weaving drafts.

-My work involves the strategic use of fiber and color as well as meticulous attention to historical details and technique.
+My work involves the strategic use of fiber and color as well as meticulous attention to detail and technique.

-I have been weaving for over 30 years and enjoy doing weaving demonstrations at local fairs and Colonial era re-enactments.
+I enjoy doing weaving demos at fairs and historical re-enactments.

-In addition to handwoven products, Delectable Hills Farm is home to a herd of registered Toggenburg Dairy Goats.
+Delectable Hills Farm is also home to our herd of registered Toggenburg Dairy Goats.

 Our Goat Milk Soaps are handmade from their goat's milk, natural oils and essential oils.